 Special Educational Needs Information

 On this page we explain how we meet our duties towards students with special educational needs and disabilities.
 This reflects the information we provide to the East Sussex local offer which show the support that is available for children and young people with special educational needs and disabilities in East Sussex.
-We also have a Special Educational Needs Policy

 We will review this information every year and will involve students through the Student Council and parents through Parent Voice Groups.
 If you want to give us your views about the report, please contact the School Office.